Tori Spelling: 2010–present

 It was announced on August 26, 2013, that production had started on a reality television series titled Tori & Dean: Cabin Fever.
 The series chronicles Spelling, McDermott, and their four children as they move to a lakeside cabin in Ontario, Canada while renovating it into their vacation home.
 Eight half-hour episodes were produced and aired on CMT Canada and HGTV in 2014.

 Spelling starred in the short-lived ABC Family TV series Mystery Girls with former 90210 co-star Jennie Garth in 2014.

 In 2016, Spelling voiced April in the animated movie Izzie's Way Home.
 The same year, she co-starred in the TV movie Mother, May I Sleep with Danger? alongside James Franco.

 Since June 24, 2018, Spelling is hosting the TV series The Look: All Stars.
 In the same time, she appears in the successful TV movie The Last Sharknado: It's About Time.

 On January 30, 2019, Spelling competed in the first season of The Masked Singer as "Unicorn".

+Also in 2019, Spelling reunited with her original Beverly Hills, 90210 castmates Jenny Garth, Jason Priestley, Shannon Doherty, Gabrielle Carteris, Ian Ziering, and Brian Austin Green for BH90210, which was a six-episode series in which the cast played heightened, fictionalized versions of themselves.
+The series aired on FOX in August and September 2019 and was canceled after one season.

 In November 2020, Spelling began a podcast with Beverly Hills 90210 co-star Jennie Garth titled 9021OMG, where the two re-watch and share memories from their time on the show and chat about their experiences, along with TV and radio personality Sisanie Villaclara.

 In 2022, Spelling appeared as a guest on the Australian and French versions of The Masked Singer.
 In 2023, she competed in the Spanish version of The Masked Singer as "Harlequin".

 In September 2024, Spelling was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
 She is partnered with Pasha Pashkov.